top of page

 reducing costs and raising incomes.

-Few Top Jobs Pay Self-Sufficiency Wages
+Only a Few Top Jobs Pay Self-Sufficiency Wages

 Self-Sufficiency Standard